pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 #### map your driver into kernel space

-[kdmapper::MapDriver](https://github.com/TheCruZ/kdmapper/blob/30f3282a2c0e867ab24180fccfc15cc9b819ebea/kdmapper/kdmapper.cpp#L73) function responsible of actual driver mapping.
+[kdmapper::MapDriver](https://github.com/TheCruZ/kdmapper/blob/30f3282a2c0e867ab24180fccfc15cc9b819ebea/kdmapper/kdmapper.cpp#L73) function is responsible of actual driver mapping.

 Then it allocates kernel memory as well as physical memory based on 3 options.
 Each of them does allocation anyways in AllocMdlMemory, AllocIndependentPages or intel_driver::AllocatePool.